mediamicroservices/mm/README.md

 Across all mediamicroservices, you can always receive the usage information by typing the microservice and -h.
 Your command will look like ths: [microservice] -h.

-makepodcast, makebroadcast, makeflv, and makedvd also share the following options:
+makepodcast, makebroadcast, makeflv, make prores, makeresourcespace, makeyoutube, and makedvd also share the following options:

 * if you want to specify a directory for the file to be delivered to, use the -d option, and follow -d with the directory path.
 Your command will look like this: [microservice] -d [directory/path] [input].
 This option delivers a copy of the resulting file to a specific location, in addition to the default OUTPUTDIR.
 * if you want to specify a directory for the file to be written directly to, use option o.
 Your command will look like this: [microservice] -o [directory/path] [input].